cloudogu/gitops-playground/README.md

 For testing you can set the parameter `--vault=dev` to deploy vault in development mode.
 This will lead to
 * vault being transient, i.e. all changes during runtime are not persisted.
 Meaning a restart will reset to default.
-* Vault is initialized with some fixed secrets that are used in the example app, see bellow.
+* Vault is initialized with some fixed secrets that are used in the example app, see below.
 * Vault authorization is initialized with service accounts used in example `SecretStore`s for external secrets operator
 * Vault is initialized with the usual `admin/admin` account (can be overriden with `--username` and `--password`)